 After elucidating and discussing the perspectives and priorities of the European Commission (Anton Chichkov, ECSELJU), the ECS/supply chain (Reiner John, Infineon), OEMs (Stefan Deix, EUCAR) as well as the user-centric design perspective (Ovidiu Vermesan, SINTEF) and with two illustrative project presentations of PRYSTINE and UNICARagil from inside and outside the Mobility.E Lighthouse, respectively, the main focus of the conference was the content-related discussion of the urgent research topics and the corresponding prioritisation.

-The following seven urgent research topics have been expanded with technical R&D needs, categorized and rated with respectto its urgency:
+The following seven urgent research topics have been expanded with technical R&D needs, categorised and rated with respect to their urgency:

 · Data availability and sharing (highest rated subcategory: Data sets for training)

 · Infrastructure and services for smart personal mobility and logistics (Services)

 · Safety, security and validation (Artificial intelligence)

 Beside the discussions of technical challenges, it was pointed out that different stakeholders of the electronics and the automotive sector need to be brought together and non-technical factors such as legal and societal aspects need to be included in the discussion.
 Therefore, we need a co-design of hardware and software with additional considerations of new services as well as the user perspective.
 This mind-set was reflected during the whole ECA2030 conference.

 Furthermore, the Mobility.E Lighthouse projects were presented and invited the audience to further discuss, network and collaborate during and beyond the event.

 The results of the breakout session of the ECA2030 as well as new results of the COSMOS project and the Mobility.E Lighthouse will be updated frequently on the mobilitye.eu website.
 Furthermore, there will be oportunities to actively participate in decision making processes.

 11.30 – 12.30